IP SLA Tab

 -

-If WAN0 goes down on the VRRP Master, we want to decrease its Priority so that traffic goes to the VRRP Backup.
+If WAN0 goes down on the VRRP Master, we want to decrease its Priority so traffic goes to the VRRP Backup.

 -